-Garmin’s range-topping Fenix series has moved on.
-Now in its fifth incarnation, the Fenix range has three new watches in its line up, with the 5 Plus sitting alongside the Fenix 5S Plus and the Fenix 5X Plus.
+The fifth generation Fenix added three new watches to Garmin's line up, with the 5 Plus sitting alongside the Fenix 5S Plus and the Fenix 5X Plus.
 They’re still big, still bold but now they’re even more brilliantly well featured, bringing smartwatch skills to the mix.

-There’s plenty to love about the latest upgrade.
+There’s plenty to love about the Fenix 5 Plus.
 From trail running to open water swimming, the sport-specific tracking smarts are comprehensive, and there are advanced training and performance features to suit serious amateurs and professionals alike.

 And when you throw in everyday activity tracking, smartwatch skills, Garmin Pay, music, solid sleep tracking and even stress monitoring, you get a watch that might – we say might very cautiously here – justify the price tag.

 To find out, we put the middle sized, 47mm Garmin Fenix 5 Plus sapphire crystal titanium to the test.

 Garmin Fenix 5 Plus release date and price

 - Out now in the UK, US and AU